 What is the SWITCH Function?

-The SWITCH function is categorized under Logical functions.
-The function will evaluate a given expression (or a value) against a list of values and will return a result corresponding to the first matching value.
+The SWITCH function is categorized under Excel’s Logical functions.
+This function will evaluate a given expression (or a value) against a list of values and will return a result corresponding to the first matching value.
 In case there is no matching value, an optional default value will be returned.

 =SWITCH(expression, value1, result1, [default or value2, result2],…[default or value3, result3])